About Me

 22 January 2012

 Day before yesterday, as I was sipping tea during the office teabreak, I happened to read a news report on the financial situation of Eastman Kodak Limited.
-Though I and numerous photography enthusiasts like me may not have anything do with the company, the report took me back to my middle school days when my father gave a kodak box camera as a compensation to the assistance which I rendered when he worked as an examiner for State Board Examinations (he used to mark students' answer sheets and I was asked to add the marks after he finished marking).
+Though I and numerous photography enthusiasts like me may not have anything do with the company, the report took me back to my middle school days when my father gave a kodak box camera as compensation to the assistance which I rendered when he worked as an examiner for State Board Examinations (he used to mark students' answer sheets and I used to add the marks after he finished marking).

-The gift came at a time when `Kannan', my most favourite childrens' magazine, carried a series on how to take good pictures using a camera.
+The gift came at a time when `Kannan', my most favourite childrens' magazine, carried a series of articles on how to take good photographs.
 This paved the way for a very interesting hobby, which I continued pursuing until the late '90s when I returned from South Africa.
+I used this box camera to take my first ever photograph.

-0 comments:
+No comments:

 Post a Comment